bioperl/bioperl-run/README.md

 # Description

-This is bioperl-run version 1.6.x, a developer release.

-*bioperl-run* contain modules that provides a Perl interface to various bioinformatics applications.
+This is the home for *bioperl-run*, which contain modules that provides a Perl interface to various bioinformatics applications.
 This allows various applications to be used with common BioPerl objects.

 See the *Changes* file for more information about what is contained in here.